How to build

 We didn't design a brand.
 We built a movement system.

-The brief looked like a rebrand.
-The work looked like an operating system.
-Twelve months alongside schools, residents, providers and youth groups in Barking & Dagenham, making the thing in the rooms where it would have to land.
+The brief looked like a rebrand and website.
+The work looked like a movement system.
+Co-designing alongside schools, residents, providers and youth groups in Barking & Dagenham, making the thing in the rooms where it would have to land.

 Movement in Barking & Dagenham